 Britt is also a passionate science communicator and has been involved in various initiatives at the University of Sydney, University of Wollongong, and the Royal Botanic Gardens Sydney, to inspire the next generation into STEM related careers.
 She also teaches ecology and evolutionary biology to first-year students at UNSW Sydney.

-Project: Australia’s frog species in the Anthropocene – habitat loss, climate change, behaviour, and disease
+Project: Australia’s frog species in the Anthropocene – habitat loss, climate change, and disease

 Supervised by: Dr Jodi Rowley, Prof Richard Kingsford, Prof Louise Rollins-Smith

 Project Description: As human activities rapidly alter ecosystems across the globe, we need to understand how species are responding and/or adapting.
-Although seemingly well documented, how biodiversity is responding to anthropogenic change is relatively unknown.
 For amphibians, a taxon under immense threat globally, understanding their responses is crucial.
 As such, my PhD (in conjunction with the Australian Museum Research Institute) broadly aims to understand how Australia’s frog species are responding to challenges of the Anthropocene, and more specifically:

 - Characterise the habitat of urban biodiversity hotspots that maximises frog diversity and threatened species presence in urban and suburban areas

-- The effect of urbanisation on disease susceptibility of Australian frogs through investigations of changes in their skin antimicrobial peptide profiles and immune system
+- The effect urbanisation has on disease susceptibility of Australian frogs through investigations of changes in their skin antimicrobial peptide profiles and immune system

-- The effect of climate change on frog morphology, and persistence of Australian frog species in fire affected areas
+- The effect of climate change on frog morphology over time